 These judgements are ultimately holding you back from taking inspired action or just truly believing in yourself and your gifts, so the next step is to release them.

 Keep in mind that you are not forgiving actions.
-Perhaps my unplanned actions on New Year’s Eve brought up all kinds of negative self-talk, but I didn’t do anything wrong.
+Perhaps my unplanned actions on that New Year’s Eve brought up all kinds of negative self-talk, but I didn’t do anything wrong.
 So, I forgave the meanings or beliefs I placed on myself for the perceived mistake or wrongdoing.

 The situation triggered feelings of shame, regret, worthlessness and embarrassment.
 But I am not any of those feelings.
 They are just feelings!